glennmckechnie/weewx-pmon-/readme.txt

 sudo /etc/init.d/weewx start

-This will result in a skin called pmon with a single web page that illustrates how to use the monitoring data.
-See comments in pmon.py for customization options.
+This will result in a skin called pmon+ with a single web page that illustrates how to use the monitoring data.
+See comments in pmon+.py for customization options.

+pmon and pmon+

 Entries added to weewx.conf